benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 **The __match_args__ magic.** In my opinion the `__match_args__` feature is too magical, and requires developers to decide which of a class's attributes should be position-matchable, if any.
 It's also strange that the `__match_args__` order could be different from the order of the class's `__init__` parameters (though in practice you'd try not to do that).
 I can see why they've included this feature, as it makes the likes of AST node matching really nice, but it's not very explicit.

 **Cost for other implementations.** CPython is by far the most commonly-used Python interpreter, but there are also others, such as PyPy and MicroPython, that will have to decide whether or not to implement this feature.
-Other interpreters are always playing catch-up anyway, but a feature of this size at this stage in the game will make it even harder for other implementations to keep up.
+Other interpreters are always playing catch-up anyway, but a feature of this size at this stage in Python's history will make it even harder for other implementations to keep up.

-Originally I was also concerned that `match` class patterns don't play well with Python's use of [duck typing](https://en.wikipedia.org/wiki/Duck_typing), where you just access attributes and call methods on an object, *without* checking its type first (for example, when using [file-like objects](https://docs.python.org/3/glossary.html#term-file-object)).
+Originally I was also concerned that `match`'s class patterns don't play well with Python's use of [duck typing](https://en.wikipedia.org/wiki/Duck_typing), where you just access attributes and call methods on an object, *without* checking its type first (for example, when using [file-like objects](https://docs.python.org/3/glossary.html#term-file-object)).
 With class patterns, however, you specify the type, and it performs an `isinstance` check.
-Duck typing is still possible using `object()`, but it's a bit strange.
+Duck typing is still possible using `object()`, but it would be a bit strange.

 However, now that I've used the feature, I think this is mostly a theoretical concern -- the places you'd use class patterns don't really overlap with the places you'd use duck typing.

 ## Wrapping up